Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 9-John_Doe - sets permission of a file
-File 10-mirror_permissions - copies file permission to another file File 11-directories_permissions - adds permissions to a directory
+File 10-mirror_permissions - copies file permission to another file File 11-directories_permissions - adds permissions to a directory File 12-directory_permissionsi - creates a directory with permission set to 751